carosio/kellner/README.md

-## kellner - fast adhoc serving of packages
+## kellner - fast ad hoc serving of packages

 *kellner* scans a given directory for software packages and creates an index.
-It then acts as an adhoc httpd which serves the packages to *opkg* or other package managers.
+It then acts as an ad hoc httpd which serves the packages to *opkg* or other package managers.

 ### Usage

-    $> keller -root dir_full_of_packages/
+    $> kellner -root dir_full_of_packages/

     -bind=":8080": address to bind to
     -cache="cache": directory containing cached meta-files (eg. control)